-- If the system is an enterprise system or enterprise support system, a pre-proposal is prepared jointly by IT and the requestor (see step 3).
+- If the system is an enterprise system or enterprise support system, a pre-proposal is prepared jointly by IT and the requester (see step 3).

 - If the products are not defined as an enterprise or enterprise support system, proceed to step 3a.

 Step 3 (Enterprise system or enterprise support system)

-- A pre-proposal is prepared jointly by IT and the requestor.
-See pre-proposal checklist.
+- A pre-proposal is prepared jointly by IT and the requester.
+See pre-proposal template.

 - Pre-proposal is submitted to the IT Executive Advisory Board, one week in advance of their next meeting in time to contact the requester with any questions.

 Step 3A (Enterprise support system/unit support systems/infrastructure systems)

 - IT prepares a decision summary including pertinent information received, recommendations and next steps.

-- In the case of a conditional approval, the requestor is responsible for following up with IT to determine acceptable solutions and outcomes.
+- In the case of a conditional approval, the requester is responsible for following up with IT to determine acceptable solutions and outcomes.